Inside this article

 Free shipping can discredit your shop

 Not all products or businesses seem to benefit from free shipping.
 In fact, in some sectors, like luxury items or furniture, free shipping can be detrimental to your business for various reasons: the online shop may need to absorb very high delivery costs or it may not be seen as sufficiently exclusive, something you definitely want to convey for high-end products.
+This is why knowing what your customers expect and the cost you can bear it's fundamental before you offer free shipping.

 1. Add the cost of shipping to the price of the product